Co-restoration of Yakai Barring

 A tribute to loved ones and the land

-This beautiful community project came to life through a wonderful collaboration between Tended Earth, Living Dirt Landscapes, Friends of Yakai Barring, Brunswick North West Primary School, the local community, and Merri-bek City Council.
+A beautiful community project was brought to life by a collaboration between Tended Earth, Living Dirt Landscapes, Friends of Yakai Barring, Merri-bek City Council, Brunswick North West Primary School (BNWPS), and the local community.

-Native grassland species were carefully selected by Ian Adams, Living Dirt Landscapes, and sourced from VINC and BC4N.
+Native grassland species carefully selected by Ian Adams, Living Dirt Landscapes, and sourced from VINC and BC4N included:

 • Bulbine bulbosa, Bulbine Lily